WHIPS-team/WHIPS4/README.md

 please include the following acknowledgement or an appropriate
 equivalent:

-    We wish to thank the University of Wisconsin--Madison for the use and development of the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS).
-WHIPS was developed by Jacob Oberman and Tracey Holloway, and ongoing development by Barron Henderson with funding from the NASA Air Quality Applied Science Team (AQAST), NASA Health and Air Quality Applied Sciences Team (HAQAST) and the Wisconsin Space Grant Consortium Undergraduate Award.
+    We wish to thank the University of Wisconsin-Madison for the use and development of the Wisconsin Horizontal Interpolation Program for Satellites (WHIPS).
+WHIPS was developed by Jacob Oberman, Peidon Wang and Tracey Holloway, with funding from the NASA Air Quality Applied Science Team (AQAST) and NASA Health and Air Quality Applied Sciences Team (HAQAST).

 QUICK START